moha-mohammed/-Algerian-University-Grade-Calculator/README.md

 Output: P Mark=14.33, Module Grade=15.53
 Semester: Aggregates all modules for a final weighted grade.
 🛠️ Technologies Used
-HTML5 🌐: Semantic structure and layout.
+HTML 🌐: Semantic structure and layout.
-CSS3 🎨: Custom styling, animations, and responsive design.
+CSS 🎨: Custom styling, animations, and responsive design.
-JavaScript (ES6) ⚙️: Core logic, validation, localStorage, and DOM interactions.
+JavaScript  ⚙️: Core logic, validation, localStorage, and DOM interactions.
 Font Awesome 🔤: Icon library for enhanced UI elements.
-🤝 Contributing
-We welcome contributions!
-Here's how to get involved:

-Fork the repository.
-Create a feature branch (git checkout -b feature/amazing-feature).
-Commit your changes (git commit -m 'Add amazing feature').
-Push to the branch (git push origin feature/amazing-feature).
-Open a Pull Request.
-Ideas for improvements: Add charts 📈, dark mode 🌙, or multi-language support 🌍.

 📄 License
-This project is licensed under the MIT License—see the LICENSE file for details.
+This project is open-source.
 Feel free to use, modify, and distribute for educational or personal purposes.

 📞 Contact
 Author: moha-mohammed
 Email: mohammedbenaissa100@gmail.com
 GitHub: https://github.com/moha-mohammed/algerian-grade-calculator
 Issues: Report bugs or request features via GitHub Issues.

 Thank you for using the Algerian University Grade Calculator! 🎉